 Take Coca-Cola for example.
 When you think of them where do you start?
 Did you think of the product at all?
 Most people don’t.
 In fact, when most people think of Coca-Cola they think of summer, of young people having fun.
 You can see this so clearly in their ‘Summer Love’ commercial here.
-This is a great example of a brand that has successfully designed, developed and communicated a core idea.
+This is a great example of brand positioning.
+We see a brand that has successfully designed, developed and communicated a core idea.
 When branding corporate companies, the core idea is what your customers will remember.

-A core brand should be actionable, unique and memorable in the customer’s mind.
+Your brand positioning should be actionable, unique and memorable in the customer’s mind.
 But if you are branding for longevity, then your core brand should be timeless and meaningful.
 This enables you to stand out from the crowd with an idea that withstands the rapidly changing marketplace.
 A really good question to ask yourself would be “what would we like our customers to say about us to other firms, or when we’re not present?”.
 This really pins down the impact you want your brand to have in the world.

 The three-step process of developing a core idea: